-Writer Editor Critic
+Writer Journalist Editor Critic

-Writer & Critic
+Writer, Journo & Critic

+Louise works as a journalist for the Australian Education Union.
 Louise’s book criticism appears in various places including The Age, Sydney Morning Herald, The Australian and The Saturday Paper, and she has reviewed for radio on Triple R FM and the ABC.
 She reviews nonfiction and fiction, international and Australian, from established and emerging authors.